jakob-beetz/CIB_W78_template/README.md

-# Paper Tempalates for the CIB W78 Conference series
+# Paper Templates for the CIB W78 Conference series

 Along with rendered PDF examples.